By the expert team members of Lexico

 Transformation initiatives can be tough.
 There are many unknowns and lots of barriers.
 Having a healthy mindset keeps the process of forming new ideas with a team fresh, engaging and insightful.
 A mind full of ideas is contagious, making everyone involved give more to the initiative as well. – Chris Cabezas, Advisor

-Shifts in mindset leaders often need to make in order to be successful.
+4. Shifts in the mindset of leaders often need to be made in order to be successful.

 Shifting from doing to enabling.
 Many leaders have gotten to where they are by accomplishing many things.
 In leadership positions, they now need to enable others so they can achieve similar success and drive organizational value exponentially through others. – Tom Winter, Advisor